-This cake was invented especially for my best mate Dave Hutchinson (@HutchinsonDave on Twitter) who is a brilliant writer and winner of the BSFA novel of the year award for 2016.
+This cake was invented especially for my lovely friend Dave Hutchinson (@HutchinsonDave on Twitter) who is a brilliant writer and winner of the BSFA novel of the year award for 2016.
 Go out and buy his books and read them while you eat this cake.

 Peel an medium sized orange – the best way to do this is start from the top and strip the peel downwards.
-Cut off any remaining pith and then cut into slices.
-You need to cut it into circles not segments and you’re aiming at about 5 or 6 slices.
+Cut off any remaining pith and then cut into slices – you’re aiming at about 5 or 6 slices.
 Put them under a hot grill until the edges are slightly charred then turn them over and let them get to the same stage.
 Remove from the heat and leave them, still on the wire rack, to cool.

 Cream 4oz of margarine with 4oz of caster sugar until it’s light and fluffy – if you don’t have an electric beater then use a wooden spoon.
 I used golden caster sugar so the colour is darker than white sugar so don’t overwork the margarine or all you’ll get is a disgusting liquid mess.

 Lightly beat two eggs (I store and use them at room temperature) and gradually beat them into the margarine and sugar mix.
 Do this gradually and if it looks as though it’s curdling then just add a little flour.
 Do this part of the process with a balloon whisk or similar if you don’t have a machine.
 I only use my electric beating contraption if I’m doing big quantities, I like getting messy when I bake.

 Using a metal spoon (tablespoon is good) stir in 6 tablespoons of milk but do this gently – don’t knock the air out because nobody wants a flat cake.